NK Zagreb: Stadium

-In November 1977 a large blazing fire destroyed the west stand of stadium for the second time which led to NK Zagreb's earning the nickname Pogorelci, meaning The Smolders.
+In 1978 a large blazing fire destroyed the west stand of stadium for the second time which led to NK Zagreb's earning the nickname Pogorelci, meaning The Smolders.
 In following years the stadium went through several reconstructions and modifications.
 The most significant one was an extensive overhaul and construction of adjoining facilities in preparation for the 1987 Summer Universiade.
 Later that year a lightning strike destroyed the floodlights during a match between NK Zagreb and NK Osijek leaving Kranjčević Street Stadium without any floodlight capabilities for more than 20 years, till 2008, when the new ones were re-installed by the City of Zagreb.

 After 2006–07 season and prior to NK Zagreb first leg game against Vllaznia in the Intertoto Cup stadium's capacity was reduced due to UEFA standards from 12,000 to 8,850 people by placing numbered plastic chairs in the west stand and reducing the space for visiting supporters at the eastern stand.
 The stadium consists of two stands.
 The west stand is fully seated and can hold 3,850 spectators.
 It houses the press box and the VIP area.
 The east stand has 5,000 standing places and is mainly used for travelling fans.
 In June 2008 UEFA inspection had visited the Kranjčević Street Stadium and gave it a 3-star rating, but criticised the lack of floodlights (which have been installed two months later) and press box provisions.
 With the capacity of 8,850 people, Kranjčević Street Stadium is the second biggest stadium in Zagreb, behind Stadion Maksimir.
-Currently within the stadium, there are small number of offices and one restaurant.
+Currently within the stadium, there are a small number of offices and one restaurant.
 Today, the stadium is in use and open to public only on the official match days.

 Supporters

-The club ultras group are called "White Angels" (Bijeli Anđeli).
-The fans are strongly left-wing and are part of the anti-fascist movement.
+NK Zagreb has not had an active organized supporters’ group since 2014–2015, when the Bijeli Anđeli (White Angels) withdrew their support in protest against club mismanagement.
+The majority of the group’s members went on to found NK Zagreb 041, a fan-owned club.
+Since then, NK Zagreb has not had any significant or recognized ultras presence.